Christopher Eggert – Salem, Oregon Attorney

-I established Eggert & Associates in August 2007.
+I established Eggert Law Firm in August 2007.
 We’ve grown to two attorneys and two staff members in our beautiful Keizer, Oregon office.
 In April 2014 I added a second office location in Kailua-Kona, Hawaii, to better serve our growing Hawaii client base.

 Frequently Asked Questions